Talentica/HungryHippos/Readme.md

              ./install-virtual-box.sh

-   NOTE :- If you have some of these softwares already installed, it is better to install the needed softwares individually.
-Else it will override the softwares to the latest version.
+   NOTE :- If you have some of these softwares already installed, it is better to install rest of the softwares individually.
+Otherwise they will be overriden.

- For other linux distributions, please follow the instructions provided by respectice software companies.
+ For other linux distributions, please follow the instructions provided by respectice software distributors.

 ## HungryHippos Cluster setup:

-**STEP 1.** Build the project to create the jars.
+**STEP 1.** Build the project to create and install the jars.

     gradle clean build install